 I have to do something with too much paperwork!
 I know it has been part of my teaching profession because I understand that it has been an incredible evolution!

 I organize things both in school and at home.
 I don’t like taking my work home.
 It deprives my family of the quality time that we both deserve.
 Sundays are for us.
 It’s our best time to bond and unwind.
 Spending quality time with my family releases work-related tensions.

 To get relieved from stress and anxiety, always find time to exercise!
 Yes, exercise is one of the best ways for stress management.
 When I was still teaching in the rural area, I enjoyed the walking distance of our home to school.
 I enjoyed walking under the sunshine every morning and made the most of the sunset every afternoon after class.

 Pay attention to your health line and take time to stretch and flex!
 Designate time for exercise.
 Even in the classroom, my students are enjoying it.
 Before I begin the day, I will make sure that my students are ready.

-Having the early 20-minute morning exercise will contribute to their wellness.
+Having an early 20-minute morning exercise will contribute to their wellness.
 I believe that they are stressed out too.
 I am sensitive to their well-being too!

 In between lessons, my students and I do chair yoga to break the ice.
-Our chair yoga routines help us release tensions and stress quickly.
+Our chair yoga routines help us release tension and stress quickly.
 Moreover, this activity aids in improving the correct posture.
-And, my students love it!
+My students love it!